About Neumont University

 Neumont University is registered under the Utah Postsecondary Proprietary School Act (Title 13, Chapter 34, Utah Code).
 This registration does not mean that the state of Utah supervises, recommends, or accredits the institution.
 Questions about the registration of this institution should be directed to: Utah Division of Consumer Protection, Heber Wells Building, Second Floor, 160 East 300 South, SM Box 146705, Salt Lake City, Utah 84114-6704.
 (801) 530-6601.

 Generally, complaints should be directed to the Office of Student Affairs.
-If the Office of Student Affairs is not able to address the student’s complaint, the student may seek additional assistance from the following:
+Students should report any concerns as soon as issues arise.
+If Student Affairs is not able to adequately address the student’s complaint, the student may seek additional assistance from the following:

 Academic concerns: Office of Academic Operations

-Operational and financial issues or concerns: Office of the President
+Operational or financial issues or concerns: Office of the President

 Students will NOT be subject to unfair actions as a result of initiating a complaint.